 Cost center administrators are responsible for ensuring that the performance evaluation ratings are consistently calibrated throughout their cost center.
 The ADP Appraisal document is reviewed and discussed by the supervisor and employee.
 An integral part of this meeting is planning for the subsequent year's job duties, projects, and/or goals (see Section 5.2.1).

-A supervisor must initiate a Performance Improvement Plan (PIP) when an employee's overall performance rating is less than "Competent" (less than 3) or when a supervisor determines current performance requires improvement as part of the Annual ADP process.
+A supervisor may initiate a Performance Improvement Plan (PIP) when an employee's overall performance rating is less than "Competent" (less than 3) or when a supervisor determines current performance requires improvement as part of the Annual ADP process.
+The PIP process must be initiated by the supervisor if the employee’s overall rating is less than 2.5 on the 5.0 rating scale.
+If the lower rating is the result of behavior and/or performance that was already formally addressed during the rating the period, the supervisor may not be required to initiate a PIP.
+Supervisors should consult with HR Performance Management for guidance on their employee’s individual situation.
 The Performance Improvement Plan document should include:

 - Behavior, performance, situations or conditions that need to be changed.